vitzli/miscmfrcircuits/README.md

 ===============

 MiscMFRcircuits is an addon for Minefactory Reloaded, it provides additional circuits for programmable rednet controller.
-Some useful circuits include h:m:s timer, full 32bit logic elements, DAC, ADC and bargraph.
+Some useful circuits include hour/minute/second timer, full 32bit logic elements, DAC, ADC and bargraph.

 Download
 --------